 To start off, Medellin is nicknamed “The City of Eternal Spring” thanks to its year-round spring-like weather.
 The city is situated in the Aburra Valley in the Antioquia Department and is surrounded by mountains.
 Though the second biggest city in Colombia, Medellin has the perfect balance between city and nature.

 But perhaps what Medellin is most famous for is its horrible past with Pablo Escobar and the drug cartel.
 In 1993, Colombia had the highest homicide rate out of every country in the world, and Medellin’s was double that amount.
-It was very dangerous in Medellin at that time, but since the fall of Pablo Escobar, the city is on a long road to recovery.
+It was very dangerous in Medellin at that time, but since the fall of Pablo Escobar, the city has been on a long road to recovery.

 What Is Bogota Like?